CER-REC/esa-data-bank_banque-donnees-ees/Codes/Section_02_DB_setup_and_CSVs_extraction/readme.md

 2. Download and install the Python MySQL connector - https://dev.mysql.com/downloads/connector/python/.
 This is used by the Python code to connect to the DB.

 3. Download and install MySQL Workbench https://dev.mysql.com/downloads/connector/python/ that will be used to create the DB structure.
 If MySQL Workbench does not start, please see this discussion on how to make it work https://stackoverflow.com/a/18676633/9805867

-### Recreating the DB structure

-1. Open the MySQL Workbench and connect to the local MySQL DB
-2. In the Navigator window, select 'Schemas' tab on the bottom
-3. Right click in the free space in the list of --TO DO: Fix sentence--